shrtkv/devops-SRE-studies/archbit.io/bash/README.md

 This Bash script simplifies the process of partitioning an attached volume as XFS and mounting it on a specified mount point.
 It provides an efficient way to perform these operations, including partitioning, formatting, mounting, and updating `/etc/fstab`.

+It was created as part of a DevOps Junior challenge.

 ## Usage

 1. Run the script by executing it in your terminal: